 That’s a great question.
 Our cache manager runs checks every 5 minutes to validate the cache and ensure all pages are up to date.
 If one of the cPanel servers should go offline, the cache manager will see that it can’t fetch a new version of your web page so it keeps your cached page in storage until the cPanel server is back online.
 Once it’s online, a new fresh copy of the web page is pulled to cache and everything is up to date again.

 But how do I manage my WordPress site?

 It’s simple.
 Your website functions exactly like it normally would.
 You can log in to wp-admin and add, update, delete posts, update and add plugins, update themes and everything you normally would do.

 Pages are cached automatically by your website visitors.
-We are planning to add a crawler which will automatically crawl your website’s pages to ensure all of them are cached.
+We are planning to add a crawler that will automatically crawl your website’s pages to ensure all of them are cached.

 That’s the great part!
 Website caching is free for all of our customers.

 If you have questions, want us to add support for additional CMS or want to provide feedback?
 Please contact us via live support or from our contact page.
 All feedback is welcome!

 DISCLAIMER: Please keep in mind that this feature is experimental and may not work as it was intended.
 Priority Prospect OÜ does not take any responsibility for any sort of problems that may occur after using this EXPERIMENTAL FEATURE, including deindexing from the search engines or even a financial loss.